stewartduffy/brew-jounral/chapter1/README.md

 * big pot
 * 2 x Measuring jugs

-**No brew enhancer!!**

 **Notes:**

-A few mistakes here.
+* A few mistakes here.
 Didn’t have all the gear out & ready (big pot, other measuring jug), which made me have to rush.

-Added too much boiling water, and I could not get beer below 26 degrees.
+* Added too much boiling water, and I could not get beer below 26 degrees.

-Forgot to buy / add brew enhancer?
+* Forgot to buy / add brew enhancer?

-Next time - more cold water, maybe ice bath.
+* Next time - more cold water, maybe ice bath.
+* **No brew enhancer!!**

 **Progress:**